barisi/bing-rewards/readme.md

 3. Now install the dependencies using the *__BingRewards/requirements.txt__* file included in the repo: `pip install -r BingRewards/requirements.txt`.
 4. Next you'll need to create a configuration file that stores your Micrrosoft account credentials.
 Run *__setup.py__* and enter the necessary info.
 This will create the file *__BingRewards/src/config.py__* for you and can be rerun every time you update your password.
 Rest assured, __your credentials will NOT be stored in plain text__.
 5. __You must have signed onto your account using this machine before__.
 Open Chrome and visit https://login.live.com.
 The site may ask to send you a verification email or text.
 6. And you're all set!
 You can now either run *__BingRewards/BingRewards.py__* and follow the on-screen instructions to get started or pass the argument `-d` to run it entirely through: `python BingRewards/BingRewards.py -d`.
-If you are on a PC, you can also execute *__run_windows.vbs__* to run the script without any command lines popping up.
-This way, there is no interference with your daily routine.
-Mac users can also achieve this by following part of the optional Scheduling instructions below.

 ## Scheduling (Optional)
 You may want to use your operating system's scheduler to run the script every time you unlock your machine and/or everyday at 12AM PST incase you leave your machine running for periods longer than 24 hours.
+As an added bonus, the script will run completely in the background and __should NOT interfere with your daily routine.__

 ### Windows
 1. Open *Task Scheduler* and click *Create Task*.
+2. Choose *Run whether user is logged on or not* under *Security options* and check the box at the bottom that says *Hidden*.
-2. Add a new trigger, either *On workstation unlock* for your specific username or *On a schedule* daily depending on what you want.
+3. Add a new trigger, either *On workstation unlock* for your specific username or *On a schedule* daily depending on what you want.
-3. When adding the action, you may need to point the program to *__C:/Windows/System32/wscript.exe__* and add *__/absolute/path/to/run_windows.vbs__* with the correct path as the argument.
+4. When adding the action, point the program to *__python.exe__* (most likely located in *__C:/Program Files__*) and add the argument line `BingRewards/BingRewards.py -d`.
+In the *Start in* box, place the absolute path to where you've cloned this repository.
-4. It's also recommended to add the condition to only execute when there is a network connection available.
+5. It's also recommended to select the option to only execute when there is a network connection available under the *Conditions* tab.

 ### Mac
 1. Open *Automator* and choose *Application*